Cecil Gordon Lawson: Assessment

 Lawson may be said to have restored to English landscape the tradition of Thomas Gainsborough, John Crome and John Constable, infused with an imaginative intensity of his own.
 Among English landscape painters of the latter part of the 19th century his is an outstanding name.

 Family

 In 1879 he married Constance Birnie Philip (1854–1929), a daughter (and eldest child) of the sculptor John Birnie Philip, and settled at Haslemere.
 Constance's eldest sister Beatrix later married James McNeill Whistler in 1888, which would have made Lawson and Whistler brothers-in-law had Lawson lived.
-Constance and Cecil had one son, Cecil Constant Philip Lawson (1880–1967).
+Constance and Cecil had one son, Cecil Constant Philip Lawson (1880–1967), born in London on 20 September 1880.